quiltdata/quilt/docs/advanced-features/event-driven-packaging.md

 5. EDP listens for "package created" (from step above), then emits a `package_ready` event which is received in a foreign account bus
 6. SNS subscription generates email to scientists.
-7. Lab and Computational scientists recieve email notification.
+7. Lab and Computational scientists receive email notification.
 8. Computational scientist opens files backed by _s3://PROCESSED_ bucket.